PeterBrain/boilr/README.md

 So, 300€ for the software and 50€ for the electical installation?
 Kind of, but with very optimistic calculated installation costs.

-### TL; DR

-Heating water with not used power from the pv.
-That's it, cost analysis is just blabla.

 ## Weaknesses

 This current design has a major drawback: Unlike Ohmpilot, a comparable product from Fronius with a much higher efficiency thanks to PWM, my installation has only two states.
 It's either on (with full power to the heating coil), or off.
 This most efficiency here is lost on days where pv production barely isn't enough to provide the current consumption of the house plus heating water.